 You can find the video of that 25 minute session here on Facebook.
 Skip to 4 minutes in, and excuse the terrible laptop audio artifacts.

-I also talked about their newest “PD Pioneer” 20100mAh Power Delivery charging bank on another live stream on May 8th, There’s a very generous promo code for that battery as well, through June 8th, which should be stackable with the native Amazon coupon.
+I also talked about their newest “PD Pioneer” 20100mAh 45W Power Delivery charging bank on another live stream on May 8th,

 See part one: “Introduction and Overview” for an explanation of the concept of a travel router and what you might look for in one.
 Watch for part three coming soon.

-Disclosure: RavPower provided the review unit at no cost to me, and will provide a commission for any sales through my promo code.
+Disclosure: RavPower provided the review unit at no cost to me, and provided me with a commission for any sales through my promo code.
 They also shared some use cases to focus on, but did not preview or edit the livestream or this post.